Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 > [!warning]
 >
-> As of May 2025, virtual MACs can be used on High Grade & Scale ranges, and this guide is now legacy.
+> As of May 2025, virtual MACs can be used on High Grade & Scale ranges.
 >
 > If you want to use virtual MACs to configure the network on Proxmox VE on High Grade and Scale servers, you can refer to [this guide](/pages/bare_metal_cloud/dedicated_servers/network_bridging).